afawcett/littlebits-connector/README.md

 Version 1.12 - Release
 ----------------------

 Some signifcant new features in this release, it can now handle device events!
 Thanks to [Cory Cowgill](https://github.com/corycowgill) for his sample code for handling subscriptions and use of the Analytics API to process report output to the device, see the links below for links to his great work!
-I'll update here with a blog link with more details on how to use and configure the features, which are of course still **#clicksnotcode**!
+This [blog](http://andyinthecloud.com/2015/08/10/exploring-iot-with-littlebits-and-salesforce-df15/) gives more details on how to use and configure the features, which are of course still **#clicksnotcode**!

 - Enhancement [Support for Subscribing to Output from Devices](https://github.com/afawcett/littlebits-connector/issues/1)
 - Enhancement [Support for using Reports as Data Source for Outputting to Devices](https://github.com/afawcett/littlebits-connector/issues/2)